ijlyttle/qfmtr/README.md

 srlst
 =====

-One purpose of an API client in R is to let you work in the R world and for the client translate to the remote world.
+Serialzing lists into text-lists can make it easier to work with web-service APIs.
+This package can help you work with http-query lists in the "R world", helping you serialize it for use in the "remote world".
 In many cases, parameters for http queries are formatted differently from R:

--   logicals are expressed: `"true"`/`"false"`
+-   logicals are expressed as `"true"` or `"false"`
 -   time durations are specified in ms (R uses difftime, or **lubridate** durations or periods)
--   vectors are expressed using delimited strings (usually delimited by commas).
+-   vectors are expressed using delimited strings (often delimited by commas)

 The goal of this package is to make that translation process easier.

 Installation
 ------------

-You can install srlst from github with:
+You can install **srlst** from github with:

 ``` r
 # install.packages("devtools")